New Zealand Tours for Seniors

 Our small group guided tours allow you to see the best that New Zealand has to offer.
 We make getting around easier, so that you can focus on enjoying your trip.

-Most of the guests on our tours are in their 50s and 60s, quite a few over 70 even.
+Most of the guests on our tours are in their 50s and 60s and quite a few are over 70.

 We enjoy the classy, curious and cultured side of New Zealand travel and embrace the natural beauty, culture and cuisine of this country.